reisertyler/river-model/docs/notes.md

 2. Can you tell me what r of t is for some non-zero t value?
     - pick coordinate system, where r is the position vector from the origin to the point on the river

+#### Approach
+1. Energy
+    - no one has come up with a rational

 #### Problems to Think About
 1. How do you know when you are close?
     - i.e. who are the neighbors?
     - number of neighbors
     - so, the location of each point depends on the neighbor
+    - go down the list to see if any other points are close on a list
 2. What direction am I moving?
 3. What rate am I moving out?
 4. Width of river